erich666/McUsd/README.md

 ![Omniverse Pixar Storm](/images/ov_pixar_storm.png "Omniverse Pixar Storm")

-Some clear problems: lights are ignored, opacityThreshold is not implemented for cutout objects, metallic seems to have no effect, etc.
+Some clear problems: lights are ignored, opacityThreshold is not implemented for cutout objects, metallic seems to have no effect, etc. This looks to be work in progress.

 ## Sketchfab